xueannafang/learn_chemdb/README.md

 # learn_chemdb

-This is my other holiday playground for some exploration in cheminformatics!
+This is my playground for some exploration in cheminformatics!

 Below are some selection that I found useful and intersting during study :D